Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Introduction

-To overcome the challenges, we integrate low-level reconstruction cues with high-level pretrained information---bottom-up and top-down---into neural volumes.
-Specifically, we consider the added value of embedded semantic and saliency (attention) information for dynamic scene decomposition.
-Our semantic attention flow fields (\titlename) build upon the neural scene flow fields approach~\cite{li2020neural}.
-This takes a frame interpolation approach rather than an explicit canonicalization~\cite{tretschk2020nonrigid} or latent hyperspace~\cite{park2021hypernerf} approach, which allows it to more robustly apply to natural scenes.
+We present Semantic Attention Flow Fields (\titlename): A method to overcome these limitations by integrating low-level reconstruction cues with high-level pretrained information---both bottom-up and top-down---into a neural volume.
+With this, we demonstrate that embedded semantic and saliency (attention) information is useful for unsupervised dynamic scene decomposition. \titlename builds upon neural scene flow fields~\cite{li2020neural}, an approach that reconstructs appearance, geometry, and motion.
+This uses frame interpolation rather than explicit canonicalization~\cite{tretschk2020nonrigid} or a latent hyperspace~\cite{park2021hypernerf}, which lets it more easily apply to casual videos.
 For optimization, we supervise two network heads with pretrained \semfeatnetwork~\cite{caron2021emerging} semantic features and attention.
-To extract higher-fidelity information from low-resolution \semfeatnetwork output, we build a semantic attention pyramid that trades detail with whole-image context.
-Having optimized a \titlename representation for a dynamic scene, we perform a saliency-aware clustering on rendered feature images to describe objects and their background.
+Naively supervising high-resolution \titlename with low-resolution \semfeatnetwork output reduces reconstruction quality.
+To mitigate the mismatch, we build a semantic attention pyramid that trades detail with whole-image context.
+Having optimized a \titlename representation for a dynamic scene, we perform a saliency-aware clustering both in 3D and on rendered feature images to describe objects and their background.
 Given the volume reconstruction, the clustering generalizes to novel spacetime views.

-To evaluate \titlename's dynamic scene decomposition capacity, we expand the NVIDIA Dynamic Scene Dataset \cite{Yoon_2020_CVPR} by manually annotating object masks across input and hold-out views.
-We demonstrate that \titlename outperforms 2D \semfeatnetwork baselines and is comparable to a state-of-the-art 2D video segmentation method ProposeReduce\cite{lin2021video} on our data.
+To evaluate \titlename's dynamic scene decomposition capacity, we expand the NVIDIA Dynamic Scene~\cite{Yoon_2020_CVPR} and DyCheck~\cite{gao2022dynamic} datasets by manually annotating object masks across input and hold-out views.
+We demonstrate that \titlename outperforms 2D \semfeatnetwork baselines and is comparable to a state-of-the-art video segmentation method ProposeReduce\cite{lin2021video} on our data.
 Existing monocular video dynamic volume reconstruction methods typically separate static and dynamic parts, but these often do not represent meaningful foreground.
-We show improved foreground segmentation over NSFF and the current D$^2$NeRF~\cite{wu2022ddnerf} method.
-We also show that our method maintains time-varying color and geometry reconstruction quality.
+We show improved foreground segmentation over NSFF and the current D$^2$NeRF~\cite{wu2022ddnerf} method for downstream tasks like editing.